 Casio has also established a management system for complying not only with Japanese export laws but also with US Export Administration Regulations.
-The company is working to improve global export management, including the implementation of export management training in fiscal 2013, at group companies in the UK and Germany.
+The company is working to improve global export management, including the implementation of export management training in fiscal 2013, at group companies in the UK and Germany, and in fiscal 2014 at a group company in the US.